 Interviewers may include, the Hiring (Line) Manager, Departmental/Segment/Regional Head, HR Manager and related/dependent function managers.

-Panel interviews are either well structured with a cohesive approach in seeking to identify why you may be suited to the job, with each interviewer assigned an area in which he will assess you.
+Panel interviews may well be structured with a cohesive approach in seeking to identify why you may be suited to the job, with each interviewer assigned an area in which they will assess you.

-Alternatively, they may be unstructured and quite intense, as each interviewer takes it in turn to pursue their own line of questioning.
+Alternatively, they may be unstructured and quite intense, whereby interviewers take turns to pursue their own line of questioning.

 They often assess how you respond to hypothetical questions or construct your approach to various business scenarios and how you would apply your skills, knowledge and experience to a real-life business situation.